Twists of superconformal algebras: Superconformal Algebras and Twists

 Finally, we wish to point out a third important situation.
 It is natural \begin{itemize} \item to consider twists in the {\em real} super Lie algebras arising from the real superconformal groups, (i.e., the real points $\Nilp_{(p,q|S)}(\RR)$ of the conformal nilpotence variety) and \item to identify the real orbits of these real twists. \end{itemize} In other words, we raise Question~\ref{qst: real form} here specifically for the real forms of the superconformal algebras.
 In this situation, we obtain Lie subalgebras of vector fields on the conformal manifold $C(\RR^{p,q})$, namely $\mf z_\cQ = \mr{Ker}(\cQ)$ and $\mf b_\cQ = \mr{Im}(\cQ)$.
 These foliations have rich geometric content, and unpacking their geometry would undoubtedly be fruitful.

 This third situation also has clear physical motivation: an action functional of a genuine physical theory should be real-valued, and a Hamiltonian should be self-adjoint.
 A superconformal field theory has an action of a real superconformal group, so it is natural to look for twists that determine deformations as a genuine theory.
 That pushes us to look at the real twists.
+We discuss this further in Section \ref{reality_section}.